Thanks for visiting my blog.

 Before the travel, I did not think deeply about that I am Japanese or Japanese culture.

-Of course, I knew that superficially but didn’t think about them deeply.
+Of course, I knew that superficially but didn’t give that a deep thoughts.

 But the travel made me interested in Japanese culture much more and made me think about what I am today, a Japanese.